CottageFox/CottageFox.github.io/docs/05-Power-Budget/Power-Budget.md

 ## Conclusions

 The power budget has helped me to estimate how much power my system needs.
 I only have 3 components so my power needs are very low.
 I am only using a +5V rail so my design is fairly simple.
-My ultrasonic sensor draws a small amount of current, and my op-amp draws a very small amount of current.
-From the power budget I determined that I have enough power for my components using the voltage regulator we have been using.
+My IR Emitter / Detector draws a small amount of current, and my op-amp draws a very small amount of current.
+From the power budget I determined that I have more than enough power for my components using the voltage regulator we have been using in class.

 ## Resouces